ww7/Tagasaurus-run-linux/README.md

 If script placed in parent directory - will search all Tagasaurus folders and runs the first valid.

-## "HTTP" script version, that run script directly from Github
+## "HTTP" script version, that runs script directly from Github
 ```sh
 # script downloading and running
 source <(wget -qO- https://raw.githubusercontent.com/ww7/Tagasaurus-run-linux/main/tagasaurus-run-http.sh)